luisbebop/mission/persistence.md

 ### Persistence
 > Users expect that data loss generally won't happen.
 The one exception is when changes are made to a document during a network outage.
 Users understand that those changes cannot be persisted without reconnecting.

 Given the unreliable nature of the p2p compute fabric, a high level of replication is needed.
-Any `fsync` equivalent or semantic should not return until a certain (perhaps user-specified?) level of replication has been achieved.
+Any `fsync` equivalent or semantic should not return until a certain (user-specified) level of replication has been achieved.
 To economize bandwidth and optimize throughput, multi peer transfers should be used.

 ### Permissions
 > Users share content with arbitrary groups of users.
 Different users hold different rights.
 Some may: